-MarimbaGr 9-121 year1 creditThe Marimba course is designed to provide an opportunity for all students to take part in a musical elective that does not require any formal music training, hence ensuring a wide spectrum of students are able to take music (Ensemble Performance, Music Theory Basics, and Keyboard Harmony) in High School.
-At the end of at least one year in the Marimba music elective, students will be able to focus on a selected section of music as part of an immediate larger whole performance, be able to focus on directing the live performance, and obtain a more thorough understanding of songwriting/song construction and what it takes to create a successful live public performance.
-This course may be repeated as an elective credit.
+Marimba Gr 9-12 1 year 1 credit The Marimba course is designed to provide an musical elective that does not require any fo spectrum of students are able to take music (En Keyboard Harmony) in High School.
+At the end elective, students will be able to focus on a sele • larger whole performance, be able to focus on 9 • more thorough understanding of songwriting/so successful live public performance.
+This course r nay be repeated as an elective credit.